 Information provided in newsletters should be specific to the audience and be sent in consistent intervals.

-Organizations need to make sure that their newsletters are mobile-responsive in and optimized for tablets and smartphones to reach the best results.
+Organizations need to make sure that their newsletters are mobile-responsive and optimized for tablets and smartphones to reach the best results.

 Opt-out formed newsletters must be used for a subscriber to feel the freedom of unsubscription.